Janzhuj/janzhuj.github.io/_posts/2023-07-22-Online-Store-Customer-Segmentation.md

 #### The H value = $H 0.007978077 which is far below the threshold 0.05.
 Then we can reject the null hypothesis and conclude that the data set is significantly a clusterable data.

-#### Step two, Use Cluster validation statistics to evaluate the goodness of the clustering results, choose the best algorithm and the optimal number of clusters
+#### Step two, use Cluster validation statistics to evaluate the goodness of the clustering results, choose the best algorithm and the optimal number of clusters